tadasant/baribuilder/README.md

 * `TypeError: Cannot read property 'getQueryType' of undefined`
     * You might have the wrong path to your schema

-## Shortcomings of Typescript for being a catchall
+### Shortcomings of Typescript for being a catchall

 No good way to track the extensions of remote schema (`state/resolvers.ts`)

 No good way to track cache redirect keys (`BuilderApp.tsx`)

-## Bugs / inconveniences to look into
+### Bugs / inconveniences to look into

 Problem: When making a local & remote combined query, if the remote bit is not in the cache, the result will return the remote bit and just the default value for the local bit.

 Solution: @client directive should result in ALWAYS cache hit for that piece of the query.

 Update: not entirely sure if this is a real problem or I was doing something wrong by relying on default resolvers too heavily

+## baribuilder-aggregator

+AWS Lambda function that should run periodically to keep the product catalog fresh

+## gql-scripts

+Utilities for performing operations on the database